 Aurora offers students the personalized attention and resources that leads to success.
 Phillips Library provides numerous research tools, a knowledgeable staff, a computer lab, and a quiet place to study.
 Additional assistance is offered in Academic Support Center.
 Professionals offer free math and writing tutoring as well as peer tutoring for specific courses.

 Aurora students also get involved outside of the classroom in a growing list of activities.
-AU offers 22 NCAA Division III men’s and women’s sports, including the most recent addition of women’s bowling.
-Intramurals sports are also available to those who wish to promote the value of fair play and a healthy lifestyle.
+AU offers 24 NCAA Division III men’s and women’s sports.
+Intramural sports are also available to those who wish to promote the value of fair play and a healthy lifestyle.

-More than 50 musical, literary, religious, social, and service organizations keep students connected to the campus and local communities.
+More than 60 musical, literary, religious, social, and service organizations keep students connected to the campus and local communities.
 Students can also develop leadership skills in the Aurora University Student Association (AUSA), the student government organization.
-Students interested in helping determine campus events can join the Activities Programming Board, which plans over 80 events a semester such as concerts, comedy shows, Homecoming, AU Luau, and other such events both on- and off-campus.
+Students interested in helping determine campus events can join the Activities Programming Board (APB), which plans over 100 events a semester such as concerts, comedy shows, Homecoming, AU Luau, and other such events both on- and off-campus.
 Students interested in the arts may enjoy singing in the University Chorale or performing in one of the many theatre productions.

 The core objectives of an Aurora University education are excellence, integrity, citizenship, and continuous learning.
 These objectives are proliferated through service learning, which is emphasized throughout each major.
 Students learn to see the world holistically and are prepared to leave, not only with a degree, but also with the ability to make an impact in the world around them as they become leaders.
 Hands-on learning is emphasized in all programs by providing students with practical experience in their chosen fields.

 Education students are immersed in on-site classrooms beginning their sophomore year as well as through student teaching during their last semester of school.
-Students in the Schools of Nursing and Social Work complete clinical and practicum hours at local hospitals, mental health clinics and schools throughout their undergraduate careers.
+Students in the Schools of Nursing and Allied Health and School of Social Work complete clinical and practicum hours at local hospitals, mental health clinics and schools throughout their undergraduate careers.
 Athletic training students apply their burgeoning skills by working with student athletes.
-Through these initiatives and many others available in all programs at AU, students gain real-world experience to compliment and deepen what they learn in the classroom.
+AU offers students interested in a career in athletic training a Bachelor of Science in Exercise Science and a Master of Science in Athletic training in five years via a 3+2 dual degree option.
+Through these initiatives and many others available in all programs at AU, students gain real-world experience to complement and deepen what they learn in the classroom.

 Advisors in the Crouse Center for Student Success hold special sessions, as well as individual appointments, to assist students with resume building, interview preparation and job searches.
 This begins as early as a student’s sophomore year.